 People who eat processed foods and consume a high glycemic diet, or put little effort into hydration are causing themselves more than just skin issues.
 The same goes for anyone who allows general stress to consume their life uninhibitedly.

 Get these things back on track.
-Drink water, eat better, take care of your mental health.
+Drink water, eat better, take care of your mental health online.
 And while you’re at it, get some sleep and some exercise — studies present plenty of evidence your physical health plays an important role in skin health.

 Getting rid of a pimple the same day is never going to happen — not with our current technology and medical knowledge.